-Should the government ever have been intended to be void of God's guidance, would we have established the motto "In God we trust" on our monetary instruments, or erected the Ten Commandments plaques on our public buildings, or allowed placing a hand on the Bible before giving testimony in court, or the recitation of Christian prayer when opening governmental meetings across the land.
+Should the government ever have been intended to be void of our God's guidance, we would not have established the motto "In God we trust" on our monetary instruments, or erected plaques of the Ten Commandments on our public buildings, or promoted placing a hand on the Bible before giving testimony in court, or the recitation of Christian prayer when opening governmental meetings across the land.

-Anyone elected to speak in a public forum, such as at school events, in town meetings or in congressional sessions do not lose their Constitutional rights to express their spiritual beliefs, including their gratitude to our God for His blessings.
+Anyone elected to speak in a public forum, such as at school events, in town meetings or in congressional sessions does not lose their Constitutional right to express their spiritual beliefs, including their gratitude to our God for His blessings.

 Restricting the expression of our religious beliefs in any context is broadly prohibited in the law.